 Application Procedures

-Students who wish to apply for any type of need-based financial assistance through Manhattan College must file a Free Application for Federal Student Assistance (FAFSA college code is 002758).
+Students who wish to apply for any type of need-based financial assistance through Manhattan University must file a Free Application for Federal Student Assistance (FAFSA university code is 002758).
 Incoming freshmen should file by February 1st to ensure timely handling of their admissions application.
 FAFSA applications must file on the web at www.fafsa.ed.gov.
 Continuing students must file by the April 15th deadline and file using completed federal taxes.
 Financial aid will be awarded on a “first come first serve basis” to all students that have pre-registered for the upcoming semester by the published deadline.

 Notification of Awards